awslabs/cognito-at-edge/README.md

 npm install --save cognito-at-edge
 ```

-Create the a Lambda@Edge function with the following content and modify the parameters based on your configuration:
+Create a Lambda@Edge function with the following content and modify the parameters based on your configuration:
 ```
 const { Authenticator } = require('cognito-at-edge');